MORE-Platform/more-studymanager-frontend/docs/frontend-documentation/Documentation.md

 ![StudyGroup Table](./img/study-groups.png)

 ### 4.2 Dialog
-Another batch of important reusable components are the **Dialogs**, which are based on the [Primevue Dynamic Dialog](https://primevue.org/dynamicdialog/) or the [Primevue Confnirmation Dialog](https://primevue.org/confirmdialog/).
+Another batch of important reusable components are the **Dialogs**, which are based on the [Primevue Dynamic Dialog](https://primevue.org/dynamicdialog/) or the [Primevue Confirmation Dialog](https://primevue.org/confirmdialog/).
 Their main function is to create/edit an entity or provide further information to actions taken, that are required to be confirmed by the researcher (```./src/components.dialogs```).

 Note: A dialog takes in the data that has to be displayed or edited (```data: {...}```) and uses the ```toClose()``` event to save/delete/close the item referred to.